Power Automate v2 schema

 Power Automate stores desktop flows in Microsoft Dataverse, which lets you securely store and manage data used by business applications.

 This functionality enables you to use features like solutions for Application Lifecycle Management (ALM).
-However, handling data stored in this way may be challenging.
+However, handling data stored in this way might be challenging.

 Thus, a new storage schema for desktop flows in Dataverse (v2) is available.
 It makes working with Dataverse APIs easier and enables future product enhancements with desktop flows.
 The new storage schema is publicly available along with Power Automate for desktop (v2.29).